-MÉRIDA (Times Media México). – The archaeological site of Dzibilchaltún will be for the first time part of the commemorative celebration of the Day of the Dead (Hanal Pixan).
+Back in 2019, the archaeological site of Dzibilchaltún was used for the first time as a venue for the commemorative celebration of the Day of the Dead (Hanal Pixan).

 The director of the Social, Cultural and Touristic Services in Yucatán (Cultur), Mauricio Díaz Montalvo, indicated that through a joint initiative with the National Institute of Anthropology and History (INAH), the ancient Maya city will be opened for the first time, to add to the traditional activities and commemorations of Hanal Pixan.